 BEYOND JEFFERSON’S VINES – THE EVOLUTION OF QUALITY WINE IN VIRGINIA

 Beyond Jefferson’s Vines is the complete story of wine in Virginia, from the Jamestown Settlement, to Thomas Jefferson and his vineyard at Monticello, to the thriving world-class wine industry of today.
-It focuses on the last decade and explains how vintners today have achieved the success Jefferson only dreamed of.
+It focuses on the last two decades and explains how vintners today have achieved the success Jefferson only dreamed of.

 Since the second edition was published in 2015, 100 new Virginia wineries have joined the industry.
 This third edition is a thorough revision, with personal tasting notes, more wineries, and notes on only those wineries who won silver or gold medals in recent Governor’s Cup competitions.
 Qualified wineries are found from the Tidewater to Bristol, and from the Potomac River to Southside, and is 309 pages long.